TracerBench/tracerbench/packages/cli/README.md

   $ tracerbench record-har

 OPTIONS
+  --config=config            Specify an alternative directory rather than the project root for the tbconfig.json.
+This
+                             explicit config will overwrite all.

   --cookiespath=cookiespath  (required) The path to a JSON file containing cookies to authenticate against the
                              correlated URL